Elviix/E-portfolio/Security-and-Risk-Management/Artefacts/Individual-project/Unit5-GDPR-Case-Study.md

 The main issue was that the company did not process the request within the time required by GDPR.

 ## 3) How was it resolved?
-The DPC contacted the company after receiving the complaint.
+The Data Protection Commmission contacted the company after receiving the complaint.
 After that, the company sent the data subject a copy of the requested telephone call, and the complaint was resolved amicably, so no further action was needed.

 ## 4) If this was your organisation what steps would you take as an Information Security Manager to mitigate the issue?
 If this was my organisation, I would first make sure there is a clear process for handling access requests.
 I would assign responsibility to the right staff, keep a deadline tracking system, and train employees so they understand that GDPR requests must be answered within one month.